Menopause & Voice Workshops – MARCH 2026 | OXFORD · York · LIVERPOOL

 VOICE.
 BODY.
 AWARENESS.

-During perimenopause and menopause, subtle changes in voice production can begin to appear.
+During perimenopause and menopause, subtle changes in voice production can start to appear.

-These changes often arrive quietly, before they are fully understood or named, yet they can affect how easily we speak, how much effort communication requires, and how confident the voice feels in everyday life.
+These changes often arrive quietly, before they are fully understood or diognosed, yet they can affect how we speak, how much effort communication requires, and how confident the voice feels in everyday life.

 The Menopause & Voice workshops offer a non-clinical, awareness-based approach to supporting the voice through hormonal change, helping participants develop greater ease, confidence, and vocal stability, without clinical or performance pressure.